jakolar/VowChain/readme.md

 **Commit to your partner(s) on own terms**

+**Marriage fulfills an important symbolic and functional role.** Unfortunately, institutionalized commitments might not fit current needs or are not even available for certain partnerships.

-VowChain is an application that enables users to create enforceable vow on blockchain.
-We are not replacing marriage but creating alternatives for people that do not want or can't enter to enter to the institutional bond.
+**VowChain enables partners** to create enforceable vows on blockchain on their terms.

+We are not replacing marriage.
+We are providing an alternative to people who don't want to or can't rely on the traditional bond.